na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 https://civitai.com/models/257749?modelVersionId=290640

 ##List of Ponyxl LoRAs from /h/
 NEW NOTE 1/24/2024: I've noticed that some LoRA bakers are using different negatives when testing their LoRAs, which can lead to discrepancies when using them.
 I've mostly noticed that some LoRAs have a significantly reduced effect if you don't have source_pony or some combination of the source_* tags other than source anime in the negatives.
-This is unfortunate but a byproduct of not having standardized process for creating the LoRAs.
+This is unfortunate but a byproduct of not having a standardized process for creating the LoRAs.
 There's another section down below that has more info about similar issues with PonyXL that's worth reading.

 I made a powershell script to try and pull down the LoRAs on this rentry, it will store the last downloaded url for a lora in a history file in case a new or improved one replaces it so you can reuse the script without downloading everything again.
 You call the script and pass in a destination folder to store the LoRAs.
 Obviously run at your own risk, I can't prove to you I'm not an asshole or terrible programmer.
 You'll probably get throttled if you download everything in one go so run it overnight or something.
-Some of these LoRAs are huge, the whole folder with them all downloaded is ~10 gb.
+Some of these LoRAs are huge, the whole folder with them all downloaded is ~11.3 gb.

 UPDATE 1/21/2024 I added a basic management interface so it doesn't just pull down everything.
 You can pick and choose which loras you want.
 UPDATE 1/22/2024 Added some logic to keep old versions of LoRAs around in case one is updated but you still want to keep the old version around as well.